Mishalzeera/the-money-manager/TESTING.md

 A whole slew of issues connecting to the Mongo DB at first.
 The issue has yet to be resolved and seems to have affected a lot of people.
-By switching from VS Code to Gitpod, the author was able to continue working.
+By switching from VS Code to Gitpod, I was able to continue working.

-Deployment to Heroku was successful, however the author had accidentally installed something using Node Package Manager, which caused the app not to run, and only after combing the directory was it noticed that there were all these Node-related files.
+Deployment to Heroku was successful, however I had accidentally installed something using Node Package Manager, which caused the app not to run, and only after combing the directory was it noticed that there were all these Node-related files.
 Deleting them solved the issue.